SoongVilda/vilda-chatgpt-prompts/README.md

 - ChatGPT - works perfectly
 - Gemini - works perfectly
 ```
+# Prompt of Instructions
-Please edit the following text to improve its English quality.
-Focus on:
+Please refine the English text to enhance its quality.
+## Objectives of refinement:
 - Correcting any grammatical errors.
 - Enhancing the text's fluency, logical flow, and structural coherence.
 - Making the text more concise for easier and quicker reading.
 - Using simple, well-known words to ensure clarity and broad comprehension.

-Structure of the revisions:
+## Structure of the revisions:
 - Revised text: [Your edited text here]
-- Summary of changes: List the modifications made to the original text.
+- Summary of changes: Numbered list the modifications made to the original text.

-Command for editing: 'Apply text editing based on my instructions to the text below:'
+## Command for editing:
+ 'Apply text refinement based on my instructions to the text below:'
 ```

 ## Personal Lawyer
-It requires a PDF file containing the laws and legislation of your country.
+Please provide a PDF file containing your country's laws and legislation.
 - ChatGPT - works perfectly
 ```
 # Initial prompt instructions for ChatGPT